We build strong minds, careers and communities through exceptional teaching and learning, workforce development and service.

 Cleveland State Community College is an accredited public comprehensive community college committed to quality education and open access.
 The college operates within the governance of the Tennessee Board of Regents.

 There are over 200 employees at the college, including more than 75 full-time faculty members.
-Ninety-one percent of the faculty hold master’s or doctor’s degrees.
+Over 70 percent of the faculty hold master’s degree or higher.

 Situated in the scenic corridor of hills and valleys of southeast Tennessee, Cleveland State presents an attractive atmosphere in which to enjoy varied facets of an educational experience.
 The community offers an abundance of service facilities and recreational opportunities.
 The college is located between Exits 25 and 27 on Interstate 75, thirty miles northeast of Chattanooga.

 The college also maintains off-site locations to serve students locally.
-The college offers a wide selection of credit and non-credit courses at the off-campus location in Athens and at the Monroe County Center in Vonore.
+The college offers a wide selection of credit and non-credit courses at the McMinn Higher Education Center in Athens and at the Monroe County Center in Vonore.
 In addition, many college support services are available at these sites to assist students in the college’s northern service area.